carpentries/glosario/CONTRIBUTING.md

 To add a new entry, please [fork][forking-guide] the [main Glosario repository][repo] and, on a new branch, add the term and definition to [`glossary.yml`][glossary].
 This glossary file is written in [YAML].

+When adding a new term or translation, please notice the indentation on the YAML file.

 Here is an example of how your glossary entry should be structured:

 ```